BardezAnAvatar/BGEE-Thalantyr-Ex/readme.md

 ### Varscona +3
 Varscona is a _very_ decent sword in BG, probably _the_ capstone longsword for BG1.
 That said, swords especially into SoD need to go into the +3 realm, and I want to allow the PC to take this beauty all the way to ToB.
 I'll have more mods for item import later.

+**Cost:** Upgrades the +2 longsword to +3; requires 1 emerald, 1 cone of cold scroll, 1 lightning bolt scroll, and 5000 gp.

+Varscona +3 deals 1d8+3 slashing, 2d3 cold, 1d3 electrical damage, with a +3 enchantment and thac0 bonus.